Original novel & screen play by Mike Carey

 Directed by Colm McCarthy

-For those who loved the book, I hope Mike Carey satisifies your tenets for a successful screen adaptation.
+For those who loved the book, I hope Mike Carey satisfies your tenets for a successful screen adaptation.
 McCarthy does fantastic work with warmth, tone, and emotion in the ways in which he uses the camera's eye to subjectively magnify the feeling of both the characters and the audience.
-This UK effort does offer some American allegorical marks of how some of us across the pond discuss underserved children in our educational system in general.
+This UK effort does offer some American allegorical marks of how some of us across the pond discuss under served children in our educational system in general.
 The Girl With All The Gifts is beautiful and sad.
-In some spots it'll make you smile, and I hope accept its ideology of harsh necessity of what the future holds.
+In some spots it'll make you smile, and I hope accept its ideology of harsh necessity in what the future holds.